Albinaaaaa/weather-forecast/README.md

 <h1 align="center">Weather forecast app</h1>
 <div align="center">
   <p>The project is a weather showcase application that displays weather information for various cities.
 It utilizes a public API to retrieve weather data and corresponding images for each city.
-The application dynamically fetches weather data based on user-selected cities and presents the relevant weather conditions along with an appropriate image representation.</p>
+The application dynamically fetches weather data based on user-selected cities and presents the relevant weather conditions along with an appropriate image representation from another API.</p>
 </div>
 <h2 align="center">Used techonologies:</h2>
 <div align="center">